The 5W2H Method: A Simple Framework for Asking the Right Questions (Free PPT)

 The simple but systematic structure of 5W2H makes it a versatile tool for a wide range of business applications:

-• Process Improvement - Map out an existing process using 5W2H to highlight areas for improvement.
+• Process Optimization - Map out an existing process using 5W2H to highlight areas for improvement.

 • Project Planning - Define the details of an upcoming project using the 7 Qs.

-• Problem-solving - Investigate the root causes of an issue using 5W2H analysis.
+• Systematic approach to problem-solving - Investigate the root causes of an issue using 5W2H analysis.

 • New Product Development - Detail a new product concept using the 5W2H framework.